Virginia Beach Car Accident Injury Lawyer

 • Drugged Driving- The problem of people getting behind the wheel after consuming illegal or prescription drugs is just as serious as drunk driving.
 These substances severely impair one’s ability to safely operate a vehicle.

-What Types of Damages Can I Recover From a Car Accident?
+What Types of Damages Can I Recover from a Car Accident?

 Virginia state law says that if you have been injured in a car accident that was a result of the negligence or recklessness of another person, you may be entitled to monetary damages.
 Damages may include but are not limited to reimbursement or compensation for: